AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

     * If you have a custom form template and require a document of record based on the form template, select the **[!UICONTROL Associate form template as the Document of Record template]** option and select a Document of Record template.
 When you use the option, then the documents sent for signing display only those fields which are based on the associated form template.
 It does not display all the fields of the adaptive form.

     * If you do not have a custom form template, select the **[!UICONTROL Generate Document of Record]** option.
-When you use a the option, the document sent for signing displays all the fields of the adaptive form.
+When you use the option, the document sent for signing displays all the fields of the adaptive form.

 1. Tap **[!UICONTROL Create.]** A sign-enabled adaptive form is created.
 You can add your Adobe Sign fields to the form and send it for signing.

 #### Enable Adobe Sign for an adaptive form {#editafsign}

-Perform the following steps to use Adobe Sign in an existing adaptive form:
+To use Adobe Sign in an existing adaptive form:

 1. Navigate to **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Forms]** > **[!UICONTROL Forms & Documents]**.
 1. Select the adaptive form and tap **[!UICONTROL Properties]**.